buhrmi/open-core/README.md

 [![Build Status](https://travis-ci.org/open-core/network.svg?branch=master)](https://travis-ci.org/open-core/network)

+> NOTE: This project never got any traction and my validator node is offline.

 # open-core/network

 The Open Core Network is a network of connected peers that work together to maintain consensus over the state of a globally synchronized cryptographic ledger.
 Users can create, sign and submit transactions into the network and query its replicated database for information.